onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 Note: when this is specified, properties will not be used for building the resource and the resource is not managed by Heat.
 This is not possible to update that attribute.
-Also, resource won’t be deleted by heat when stack is deleted.
+Also, resource won't be deleted by heat when stack is deleted.

 condition